-10.0 APPLICABLE LAW
+9.0 APPLICABLE LAW

-Magnuson-Stevens Fishery Conservation and Management Act (MSA)
+Magnuson-Stevens Fishery Conservation and Management Act

-The proposed action fully complies with all elements of the Magnuson Act, including the National Standards, and the Northeast Multispecie Fishery Management Plan.
+The proposed action will comply with all elements of the MSFCMA and the NE Multispecies FMP.

-Endangered Species Act (ESA)
+Endangered Species Act

 Section 7 of the ESA requires Federal agencies conducting, authorizing, or funding activities that affect threatened or endangered species to ensure that those effects do not jeopardize the continued existence of listed species.
+The proposed action would not alter existing measures to protect endangered species likely to inhabit the management units of the subject fisheries.